 Even more important, go to this Washington State Dept. of Health webpage for the many Health Advisories & Beach Closures or call 360-236-3330 for Marine Biotoxin (Red Tide), Vibrio Disease & Pollution Closures, and note the following advisories:

 - Water color does not indicate SHELLFISH safety.
 Vibrio and Marine Biotoxins (Red Tide) are normally colorless.
 Vibrio is eliminated if you properly wash, cool and cook fish and shellfish, but Marine Biotoxins (Red Tide) are not eliminated by cooking, and they can cause deadly Paralytic Shellfish Poisoning (PSP) and Amnesic Shellfish Poisoning (ASP) and Diarrhetic Shellfish Poisoning (DSP).
-However, they only concentrate in BIVALVES and the only way to be safe is to check with your county or state Dept of Health for beach closures.
+Also check out this page on Domoic Acid poisoning.
+These toxins only concentrate in BIVALVES and the only way to be safe is to check with your county or state Dept of Health for beach closures.
 The term red tide is being phased out in place of “Marine Biotoxins” or “harmful algal bloom” for harmful species, and “algal bloom” for non-harmful species, as they are not necessarily red and many have no discoloration at all.
 In addition, they are unrelated to movements of the tides.

 - Rinse your SHELLFISH catch in salt (not fresh) water before leaving the beach, quickly cool your catch on ice or in a refrigerator, and cook as soon as possible.
 Wash or dry all SEAWEED before eating.